es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/intro.md

   - Quick Start
 ---

-==Getty== is a complete and customizable app tools for live streaming.
-Tip notifications, **tip goals**, chat widget, and **real-time alerts** for your live streams on **Odysee**.
+==Getty== is a complete and customizable live‑stream toolkit for **Odysee**: tip notifications, **tip goals**, chat widget, and **real‑time alerts** for your streams.

-Now, the streamers on Odysee to be able to have simple tools to go live on Odysee, **interact with viewers** and grow.
-All this easily, for **free** and without registration.
-Enjoy the app and look forward to more updates in the future.
+With Getty, Odysee streamers get powerful tools to engage their audience.
+All **free**, simple, and with no sign‑up required.
+Enjoy Getty and look forward to more updates.

 ![getty](https://thumbs.odycdn.com/72b81a6bea1e60356dcffc73ba58e5cd.webp)

-::: details **Not familiar with Odysee?**
+::: details **New to Odysee?
+Take a look**

-Odysee is a [blockchain-based media platform](https://odysee.com/).
-We host all kinds of media such as images, articles, PDFs, audio files, etc., but we're best known for hosting videos.
-Odysee seeks to recapture the spirit of the early 2000s era internet.
-Rather than favouring corporate content such as late night talk shows, network television, and TV news, Odysee is a place for everyone, including independent creators.
+Odysee is a [blockchain‑based media platform](https://odysee.com/).
+It hosts all kinds of media—images, articles, PDFs, audio files, etc.—but is best known for video.
+Odysee aims to bring back the early‑2000s open internet spirit.
+Instead of boosting corporate late‑night shows, TV brands, or newsroom content, Odysee is a place for everyone, especially independent creators.

 ![odysee](https://thumbs.odycdn.com/83ee124694e97c1f109632b94fa6002f.webp)

 :::

-## The Ultimate Tool
+## The ultimate tool

-Want to take your stream to the next level?
-With getty, managing your widgets in OBS has never been so easy and customizable.
-Here are some of its amazing features: ==independent widgets.==
+Want to level up your stream?
+With Getty, managing your widgets in OBS has never been easier or more flexible.
+Here are some standout features: ==independent widgets.==

-### More Features
+### More features

-- ⚡ Easy Setup: Run getty with ==a single command==, either on your PC or server.
+- ⚡ **Setup:** Run Getty with ==just a few commands== from your PC or try the hosted version.
-- 🔔 Real-Time Notifications: Get alerts for your AR token tips, chat messages, ==donation goals== and the latest tip instantly.
+- 🔔 **Real‑time notifications:** Get alerts for Odysee tips, chat messages, or tip goal progress.
-- 🎨 Unlimited Customization: Change colors, fonts, styles, titles and more to fit your style.
+- 🎨 **Unlimited customization:** Adjust colors, styles, titles, and more to fit your branding.
-- 🔄 Standalone Widgets: Activate only the ones you need, either 1, 2 or all.
+- 🔄 **Independent widgets:** Enable only the widgets or tools you actually need.
-- 📢 Discord/Telegram Integration: Send tip notifications to your Discord server or Telegram group.
+- 📢 **Integrations:** Send tip notifications to your Discord or Telegram server.
-- 🗣 Text-to-Speech (TTS): Listen out loud to chat messages when you get tips!
+- 🗣 **Text‑to‑Speech (TTS):** Hear chat messages read aloud when you receive tips.
-- 🎉 Custom Commands: Increase the Excitement in your Sweepstakes with Custom Commands!
+- 🎉 **Custom commands:** Boost the hype during giveaways with your own commands.
+- 📈 **Stream history:** Review live session history from the admin panel.

-::: tip
+::: note

-If you're looking for a tool to power your stream without the hassle, getty is the ultimate solution.
-Why? getty is free, without user registrations and decentralized.
-The best experience for content creators.
+If you want a no‑nonsense tool to power your streams, Getty is the answer.
+Why?
+It’s free and requires no account.
+The best experience for creators and streamers.

 :::

 ![getty](https://thumbs.odycdn.com/8812c1f415b7e9693ee5f5e63f9f3ca6.webp)

-### ==Total freedom==:
+### ==Total freedom==

-- **No mandatory registrations:** use getty instantly, without giving out personal data or creating accounts.
+- **No mandatory sign‑ups:** Use Getty instantly—no personal data, no account creation.
-- **No dependency on external servers:** Your widgets and alerts run directly on your PC or server, with no risk of crashes due to massive traffic.
+- **No server lock‑in:** Widgets and alerts run locally on your machine or server; no centralized outage risk.
-- **You are in control:** No middlemen, no restrictions due to platforms policy changes.
+- **You stay in control:** No middlemen, no arbitrary platform policy shifts.

-### Optimal performance, no waiting:
+### Optimal performance, no waiting

-- **No queues or slowness:** Being a local app, your notifications and widgets respond instantly, without relying on the cloud.
+- **No queues, no lag:** Local execution means instant widget and alert response—no cloud dependency.
-- **Uses few resources:** Designed to be lightweight, ideal for streamers who already have OBS and other apps consuming RAM/CPU.
+- **Low resource footprint:** Lightweight design ideal for streamers already juggling OBS and other tools.

-### Privacy guaranteed:
+### Privacy guaranteed

-- **Your data is only yours:** We don't sell information, no hidden tracking.
+- **Your data is yours:** No selling, no hidden tracking.
-- **Works in any environment:** Windows, Linux, Mac. getty adapts without blocking features by "official support".
+- **Runs anywhere:** Windows, Linux, Mac—Getty adapts without feature gating by “official support.”

-### Unlimited customization:
+### Unlimited customization

-- **Change colors, fonts and layouts:** No restrictions or subscriptions to unlock features.
+- **Change colors, fonts, layouts:** No paywalls or subscription locks for core features.
-- **External Notifications:** Send notifications of your tips and hyperchat messages to your Telegram and Discord groups.
+- **External notifications:** Forward tip and hyperchat messages to your Telegram and Discord groups.

-### For streamers, made with love!
+### For streamers, built with care

-We know how frustrating it is to rely on services that suddenly become paid, limit features, shut down, or simply ==don't support other platforms==.
-Getty is open source and built to last, with updates focused on what you really need.
+We know how frustrating it is when services suddenly go paid, throttle features, shut down—or simply ==ignore alternative platforms==.
+Getty is open source and built to last, with updates focused on what you actually need.

-::: note
+::: important

-Getty doesn't have a server-side application; it functions as a locally run, self-managed client.
-We know this may feel a little strange to some users, but we think it's the best way to manage your needs.
-We look forward to sharing more features in the future.
+There is a hosted test instance you can try; however, that server may enforce rate or throughput limits because it runs in a staging environment.

 :::